hibernate/hibernate-search/README.md

 #### Build options (profiles and properties)

 ##### Documentation

-The documentation is based on [Asciidoctor](http://asciidoctor.org/) and is automatically generated from the standard maven build.
+The documentation is based on [Asciidoctor](http://asciidoctor.org/).
+By default only the HTML output is enabled; to also generate the PDF output use:

+    > mvn clean install -Pdocumentation-pdf -s settings-example.xml

+To build the distribution bundle run:

-    > mvn clean install -s settings-example.xml
+    > mvn clean install -Pdocumentation-pdf,dist -s settings-example.xml

-This will produce both documentation in both `HTML` and `PDF` formats.

-You can then find the freshly built documentation in the following location:

-    > ./documentation/target/asciidoctor/en-US

 ##### Elasticsearch